 The swap space is a unique space on the disk that is used by the system when Physical RAM is full.
 When a Linux machine runout the RAM.
 It use swap space to move inactive pages from RAM.

-Swap space can be created into Linux system in two ways, one we can create a dedicated partition for swap or another one is created a swap file and use it as swap space.
+To add swap space on CentOS 7 Operating System you can use folowing two ways, one we can create a dedicated partition for swap or another one is created a swap file and use it as swap space.

 Usually, when we are creating VPS with any provider like Digital Ocean, Linode, etc., we don’t have the swap partition into the server, in this case, we need to create swap file to use as swap space in server.

-In this tutorial, we have explained all necessary steps to create a swap file on CentOS 7 machine.
+In this tutorial, we have explained all necessary steps to add swap space on CentOS 7 machine.

-Before beginning with this tutorial, make sure you have Debian 9 machine and a user to login into the system with sudo privileges.
+Before beginning with this tutorial, make sure you have CentOS 7 machine and a user to login into the system with sudo privileges.

 Before creating a swap file, it is good to know swap file or swap partition is available into your system or not.